-The mental, physical, emotional, and spiritual well-being of Calgary and area’s Indigenous population has been shaped by historical determinants such as the legacy of the residential school system, and several present-day policies and practices.
-These policies suppressed Indigenous culture, identity, and spirituality, resulting in significant loss of language, culture, spirituality, and traditional roles in Indigenous societies.
-As a result of this trauma, many Indigenous people in Calgary and the surrounding area struggle to lead healthy, rewarding lives.
+The residential school policy was just one of several policies and practices that suppressed Indigenous culture, identity, and spirituality, resulting in significant loss of language, culture, spirituality, and traditional roles in Indigenous societies.
+This trauma, which was passed down from one generation to the next, resulted in many Indigenous people in Calgary and the surrounding area struggling to lead healthy, rewarding lives.